 Do Cats Have Sweat Glands?

-The Different Ways Cats Sweat
+How Cats Sweat

 This minimizes their effect, leading cats to rely on other methods of cooling.
-Cats also have far fewer sweat glands than humans, so you will rarely see them covered in sweat when it’s hot.
+Cats also have far fewer sweat glands than humans, so you will rarely see them drenched in sweat when it’s hot.

 You might notice your cat leaving a trail of paw prints across a paved or tiled surface during a period of hot weather.
 This is sweating in action.
 A cat’s paw pads contain vital sweat glands that are important for maintaining a healthy body temperature.